68kevlar/ai-case-study2/README.md

 Eureka Labs

 * When was the company incorporated?
-The San Francisco-based company regeistered as an LLC on June 24, 2024.(1)
+The San Francisco-based company registered as an LLC on June 24, 2024.(1)

 * Who are the founders of the company?
 Alexej Karpathy - former head of AI at Tesla and AI researcher at OpenAI.